 - We grow professionally and personally if we do things that make us feel a bit scared

 - We get to know what we enjoy in life.
 If we don’t try new things we may never know what hidden skills we have

 - We will answer those pesky “what if” questions that so often arise and come of nothing

 - Finishing something that we initially fear will result in a real sense of achievements

-- Breaking habits are a good thing, stepping out of our comfort zone might introduce new habits but at least they are new!
+- Breaking habits are a good thing, stepping out of our comfort zone might introduce new practices, but at least they are new!

-- It is a lot easier to say yes to more interesting work when you have put yourself out there.
-Once you’ve pushed your self forward you never know who is looking
+- It is a lot easier to say yes to more exciting work when you have put yourself out there.
+Once you’ve pushed your self forward, you never know who is looking

-- In the end we only regret the chances we didn’t take so even if we move slightly outside of our little box it is one step away from always doing what we always do… which isn’t good!
+- In the end, we only regret the chances we didn’t take so even if we move slightly outside of our little box it is one step away from always doing what we still do… which isn’t good!